Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (G) Nothing in this Section shall prohibit the right of a Civil Service

-Commission or appointing authority of any state, county or municipality
+Commission or appointing authority of any federal government, state, county or municipality

 examining the character and fitness of an applicant for employment with a law